webmaster444/laravelcrudapp/README.md

-# laravelcrudapp
+# Laravel CRUD APP from Scratch
-Laravel Crud App
+Laravel CRUD App for beginners

 ## Steps to use Github code